Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Life Sciences

 Professor Mala Shah obtained a First Class (Hons) BSc in Pharmacology from the University of Bath, followed by a PhD at the Department of Pharmacology, University College London during which time she carried out work on characterising the slow afterhyperpolarization in hippocampal neurons.
 She subsequently won a Wellcome International Prize Travel Research Fellowship to work in Professor Daniel Johnston’s laboratory at Baylor College of Medicine (Texas, USA) where she started her work on understanding ion channel properties and function in entorhinal cortical dendrites under physiologic and epileptic conditions.
 In 2004, she returned to the Department of Pharmacology, University College London as a Senior Research Fellow in Professor David Brown’s laboratory and continued her studies on the functional significance of subcellular distribution of ion channels in hippocampal and cortical neurons during normal and epileptogenic conditions through funding received from the Wellcome Trust and Epilepsy Research Foundation.
 In 2007 she won the prestigious MRC New Investigator Award and joined the Pharmacology Department at UCL School of Pharmacy as a lecturer.
 In 2010, she obtained the esteemed ERC Starter Independent Grant.

 The cortex and hippocampus are two key brain areas that play critical roles in normal functions such as learning and memory as well as disorders such as epilepsy.
-Our research interests lie in understanding how neurons within these brain areas process information under physiological conditions and during epileptogenesis.
+Our research interests lie in understanding how neurons within these brain areas process information and thereby influences neural network activity.
 We are particularly interested in determining how voltage-gated ion channels regulate neuronal intrinsic excitability and synaptic transmission in cortical and hippocampal neurons.
 Specific projects include:

 Presynaptic HCN channels and neuronal excitability

 We have demonstrated that HCN channels are located at certain glutamatergic synaptic terminals in the adult entorhinal cortex inhibit synaptic release by restricting the activity of low threshold T-(CaV3.2) Ca2+ channels.
 Interestingly, the expression of pre- and post-synaptic HCN channels in the entorhinal cortex is differentially regulated.
 We are now using a combination of multi-photon imaging and electrophysiology to investigate which particular cortical neurons express pre-synaptic HCN channels and the cellular mechanisms that dictate which synapses may preferentially express these channels.